Alive (2009 film): Production

 Alive was an Albanian, Austrian, and French coproduction by WILDart Film, Agat Films & Cie – Ex Nihilo, and Art Film.
 Artan Minarolli wrote and directed the film.
 Oliver Neumann edited the film, the cinematography was done by Jacques Bouquin, and Baptiste Bouquin composed the music.

 Filming was done in Tirana, Baldushk, Lurë, Shkodër, and Durrës during 2008.
-Financial support was provided by the Austrian Film Institute.
+Financial support was provided by the Österreichisches Filminstitut.
 Only one scene was not filmed in Albania and was shot in Vienna as the scene required underwater effects.

 Release

 Alive premiered at the Karlovy Vary International Film Festival on 4 July 2009.
 It was distributed in Austria by ThimFilm, where it earned $5,688.
 Albania selected the film as its nominee for the Academy Award for Best International Feature Film at the 82nd Academy Awards, but it was not one of the finalists.